 Approval Process in Salesforce:

-Approval process in Salesforce is an automotive process which approves records for salesforce.
+The approval process in Salesforce is an automated process that approves records for salesforce.
 As the process is automotive it works on certain criteria.
-The approval process may include rejection, recalled or first time submission of approval.
+The salesforce approval process may include rejection, recalled, or first-time submission of approval.

 Common steps for approval in salesforce are: